filips123/PWAsForFirefox/docs/docs/user-guide/extension.md

 **TODO: Document auto launch settings:**

-* Launch on matching website (already existing, also see below)
+* Launch on matching website (already existing, also see below) + add exclusion regex
 * Launch on the system login
 * Launch on the browser launch